matthew-brett/asterisk-blog/content/whos-reading.md

 traditionally associated with the end of Luke's story, called [Mount Precipice](http://www.nazarethinfo.org/en/attractions/attractions/mount-precipice).

-So, Crossan and Reed could reasonably have said something like: there is some chance that there was no scroll to read from; there is some chance that Jesus could not read; the significant nearby slopes don't seem quite dangerous enough for us to believe the Nazarenes could really have believed that they could kill Jesus by throwing him down.
+So, Crossan and Reed could reasonably have said something like: "there is some chance that there was no scroll to read from; there is some chance that Jesus could not read; the nearby slopes don't seem quite dangerous enough for us to believe the Nazarenes could really have believed that they could kill Jesus by throwing him down".
 But what they actually wrote goes a long way past that.

-That brings me back to the question implicit in the file-name of this blog post - who are the authors writing for?
+That brings me back to the question that I found myself asking for all these three books - who are the authors writing for?
 Who is the polemic addressed to?
+Crossan and Reed give a some part of an answer in the text I've already
-They give a large part of the answer in the text:
+quoted:

 > That conclusion is worth the trouble, not only for the historical accuracy,
 > but also for the honor and dignity of a tiny Jewish hamlet in a small